yingyue0414/Reaction-System-Solver/README.md

 ## 2. Installation <a name="installation"></a>

 No installation is required for this solver.
 Simply include the provided Python script in your project and import the necessary functions as needed.
-Example for importing reaction string parser:

 ## 3. Usage <a name="usage"></a>